CyberGeni/centro/README.md

 # centro
-A website consisting of a landing page and a dashboard to help people identify, join and contribute to decentralized autonomous organisations (DAOs)
+A web3 website UI consisting of a landing page and a dashboard to help people identify, join and contribute to decentralized autonomous organisations (DAOs)

 total code time: